⚡ Free Tool + Guide

 Switch from Wi-Fi to Ethernet

 A wired Ethernet connection eliminates packet loss and reduces latency by 30–50%.
 For Fire TV Stick users, a USB-C Ethernet adapter costs under $10 and solves most buffering issues instantly.
-Wi-Fi 6 routers help but cannot match a cable.
+Wi-Fi 6 routers help but cannot match a cable for live TV stability.

 2